robvanson/akouste/README.md

 ### Creating and editing experiments

-*Table 3: Browsers that run local akousteCreate.html file with **Show Page** and web audio.
-Chrome and Chrome-like browsers will not run local akousteCreate.html.
-There are some other browsers that will run it well, eg, Falkon and Epiphany on Linux.*
+Chrome and Chrome-like browsers will not support full functionality for local akousteCreate.html.
+There are some other browsers that will do support this, eg, [Falkon](https://download.cnet.com/falkon/3000-windows-falkon.html) and [Epiphany](https://windowsreport.com/epiphany-browser/) on Linux and Windows.

+&nbsp;

+*Table 3: Browsers that run local akousteCreate.html file with* **Show Page** *and web audio.

 |         | Windows                              | Mac                                  | Linux                                | Android <sup>§</sup>                           |
 | -------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:----------------------------------------------:|